marcotuiio/FeijaoFlutter/README.md

     * Clean code DONE
     * Fix quiz DONE ?
     * What if gamesdata is empty?
 What to do then?
 DONE

     * Integrate type of question and update on json after answer the question
+    * Load to sampledata (question_model) only the questions with field 'usado' = 0
+    * Remove the progress bar from quiz
+    * Add the if to enable or disable buttons on bottomnavbar